-As such the following stakeholders will be consulted in developing this SWMP:
+As such the following stakeholders have been consulted in developing this SWMP:

 - NRAR (formerly Dol);

-- EESG (formerly OEH);
+- EES (formerly OEH);

 - NSW EPA; and

 - City of Canterbury Bankstown Council (CoCB).

 A summary of the consultation is provided in Table 2 and in Appendix D.